This post contains affiliate links. If you use these links to buy something we may earn a commission at no extra cost to you. Thanks.

 Sizing

-Choosing right-sized shoes is essential for comfort.
+Choosing the right-sized shoes is essential for comfort.
 A wide toe box is vital for toe splay.
 Minimalist shoes will exert pressure on your feet and reduce your running performance.
 Also, your feet will wobble inside wide shoes and slow you down when running.

 Your best option is buying shoes that fit you perfectly well.
 Besides, such shoes provide the stability that you need to enhance your performance.
 If a minimalist space of half an inch remains between your longest toe and the end of the shoes, then your shoes should fit well.